purplecabbage/phonegap-plugins/Android/BarcodeScanner/README.md

 Originally by Matt Kane
 Updates by Simon MacDonald

+## Choosing the right source directory ##

+If you are using PhoneGap 1.5.0 to 1.8.1 please use the 1.8.1 directory.
+If you have upgraded to PhoneGap version 2.0.0 or better please use the 2.0.0 directory.

 ## Adding the Plugin to your project ##

 1. Add the 'LibraryProject' into Eclipse.
 File -> New Android Project -> create project from existing source.